IC Base High Density Plastisol Ink - Quart

 Recommend storage at 65F to 90F (18C to 32C).
 Avoid storage in direct sunlight.
 Keep containers well sealed.

-Chat with our experienced support staff.
+Chat with our experienced support team.

 Contact Our Sales Team

-Send an inquiry to our sales department.
+Send an inquiry to our sales team.

 Contact Our Support Team